KatamariJr/gorm.io/pages/docs/models.md

 }
 ```

-You can embed it into your struct to include those fields, refer [Embedded Struct](#embedded_struct)
+You can embed the Model into your struct to include those fields.
+Refer to the [Embedded Struct](#embedded_struct) section for more info.

 ## Advanced

 ### <span id="field_permission">Field-Level Permission</span>

-Exported fields have all permission when doing CRUD with GORM, and GORM allows you to change the field-level permission with tag, so you can make a field to be read-only, write-only, create-only, update-only or ignored
+Exported fields have all permissions when performing CRUD operations with GORM, and GORM allows you to change the field-level permissions with struct tags.
+You can set a field to be read-only, write-only, create-only, update-only or ignored.

 {% note warn %}
-**NOTE** ignored fields won't be created when using GORM Migrator to create table
+**NOTE** Ignored fields won't be created when using GORM Migrator to create a table.
 {% endnote %}

 ```go